DataXujing/Tensorflow-2/README.md

 In the part I use a very simple RNN model.
 But I didn't see a boosting in GPU, it is same speed with CPU.
 GPU is faster in CNN and DNN in my experience.

+## save and restore
+Show a example of save and restore the RNN model we trained.
+We should keep the model structure the same.